DonovanVA/SAM-ORPVR/README.md

     ```

     On completion: harmonized videos in `videoHarmonized` dir
-    *NOTE: If you are using harmonization again where there are other models directory already present in `results`, please delete that model dir as only 1 model dir should be present in results for harmonization eg: `results/e2fgvi_hq` OR `results/aotgan` and also delete the `harmonize` dir
+    *NOTE: If you are using harmonization again where there are other models directory already present in `result`, please delete that model dir as only 1 model dir should be present in results for harmonization eg: `result/e2fgvi_hq` OR `result/aotgan` and also delete the `harmonize` dir

     ##### Example: